ivadomed/ivadomed/docs/source/tutorials/cascaded_architecture.rst

     "binarize_prediction": 0.01

-To test and apply this model the dataset go to the `Evaluate model` section of the tutorial :ref:`One-class segmentation with 2D U-Net<evaluate model>`.
+To test and apply this model on the testing dataset, go to the `Evaluate model` section of the tutorial :ref:`One-class segmentation with 2D U-Net<evaluate model>`.